The Garden Grazer

 5 stars

 Sorry I didn't rate this sooner.
 I've been making this since it first appeared and I am addicted to it.
 I made it again today.
-The only difference is I only had 2 -10 oz cans of tomatoes and green chilies with cilantro and lime juice.
+The only difference is I only had 2 -10 oz. cans of tomatoes and green chilies with cilantro and lime juice.
 It still came out amazing!
-Not only does it freeze beautifully but there are so many different things you can add to it if you chose.
+Not only does it freeze beautifully but there are so many different things you can add to it if you choose.
 Thank you for an outstanding recipe!

 Reply